geigr/ipytone/docs/index.rst

-Ipytone: interactive audio in Jupyter
+Ipytone: Interactive Audio in Jupyter
 =====================================

 Ipytone exposes many features of the `Tone.js`_ library as `Jupyter widgets`_.
-It may be used to turn Jupyter into a versatile DAW (Digital Audio Workstation) for music creation, sound design, data sonification, and more...
+It allows turning Jupyter into a versatile DAW (Digital Audio Workstation) for music creation, sound design, data sonification, and more...

+Try it below in your browser!
+(Thanks to `Jupyterlite`_)

 .. retrolite:: quick_demo.ipynb
    :width: 100%